cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 **Narrator - Part 2: Falling Down**

-We can't be everywhere all the time which is why Sentricare is there when you need it most.
 A small fall can lead to big problems, and a quick effective response is necessary.

+Oh No!
+Nanna is falling over!

 A fifteen second warning is sounded allowing the user to cancel if it was a small stumble before triggering an alert.
 When a fall moves from warning to alert, family members are notified, and Sentricare operators receive a notification.

 *Demo - falling down*